OpenNebula/docs/source/administration/users_and_groups/manage_users.rst

 Managing Resource Provider within Groups
 ----------------------------------------

 Groups can be assigned with resource providers.
 A resource provider is an OpenNebula cluster (set of physical hosts and associated datastores and virtual networks) from a particular zone (an OpenNebula instance).
-A group can be assigned with (examples with CLI, but functionality also available through Sunstone):
+A group can be assigned (examples with CLI, but functionality is also available through Sunstone):

-  * a particular resource provider, for instance cluster 7 of Zone 0
+* A particular resource provider, for instance cluster 7 of Zone 0

 .. code::

     $ onegroup add_provider <group_id> 0 7

-  * all resources from a particular zone (special cluster id 10)
+* All resources from a particular zone (special cluster id 10)

 .. code::